 When asked for comment, Google stated that they did not have a new update to announce, and that the ranking changes were the result of continued tweaks to the search algorithm.

 Mid Jan churn.
 This is an interesting update that showed a lot of variance across industries.
-We'll have more to share in the coming weeks as our models break down the ranking variables impacted by this update.
+This appears to be largely related to onsite content.

 The most significant impact was seen on video rankings and microsites in niche industries.
 Many sites that were hit by previous penguin updates saw their rankings recover.